notes for referees

 If you feel there is any conflict of interest, either real or perceived, in carrying out your review, please refer to the Ethical considerations below.

-Unless the article is of exceptional length or complexity, your report should be despatched within two weeks of receipt of the article.
+Unless the article is of exceptional length or complexity, your report should be despatched within one week of receipt of the article.
 If you are unable to act, please let the Co-editor know immediately.
 You are welcome to suggest an alternative referee.

 Articles should be treated as confidential.
 In exceptional cases you may find it desirable to discuss the article with one of your associates; if you do this it is your responsibility to ensure that the information spreads no further.
 Under no circumstances should the article or any copy of it be retained.